Last verified on May 5, 2021

-No identifiable physics module is included in this exam.
-Relevant physics questions are embedded in each category, and many are image based.
-However, physics is scored as a separate category and must be passed in order to pass the exam.
+No separate physics module is included in this exam.
+Relevant physics questions are included in each category, and many are image based.

 How is the Core Exam scored?

 All ABR exam scoring is criterion referenced, meaning that a passing standard is established in advance of the exam.
 The exam is not graded on a curve, and there is no set percentage of failures.
 If a candidate meets or exceeds the passing standard when all categories are scored together, then the candidate will have passed the exam.
-If a candidate meets or exceeds the passing standard when all categories are scored together, but fails the physics category, then he or she will have conditioned the exam and must repeat the physics category.
-If a candidate does not meet or exceed the passing standard when all categories are scored together, including physics, then he or she will have failed the exam and must repeat the entire exam.
+If a candidate does not meet or exceed the passing standard when all categories are scored together, the candidate will have failed the exam and must repeat the entire exam.

 How and when will I receive my results?

-Results for the Core Exam are posted in your password-protected myABR account approximately 8 to 10 weeks after the exam.
+Results for the Core Exam are posted in your password-protected myABR account approximately four weeks after the last day of the exam administration.
 You will receive an email when your exam results have been posted.